1. Inquiry about ASV

 We recommend that non-English speakers start the school in our Nursery and Prekinder 1 programs, but we may accept children up to Grade 2 with beginning level English.

-For elementary students with a beginning or intermediate level, we are be able to offer moderate English as a Second Language support or conditional admission with academic support at an additional cost.
+For elementary students with an intermediate level, we are be able to offer moderate English as a Second Language support or conditional admission with academic support at an additional cost.

 Students entering Grade 6 and after must demonstrate a high proficiency in English (reading, writing and oral expression) in order to be admitted.